A guide for international students

-- The cost to the employer (there is the annual Immigration Skills Charge to bear in mind in addition to the cost of the sponsor licence and the one off fee for assigning a certificate of sponsorship)
+- The cost to the employer (there is an Immigration Skills Charge in addition to the cost of the sponsor licence and a one off fee for assigning the certificate of sponsorship)

 - The minimum salary requirement that may reduce your competitiveness on the labour market